SanderRonde/home-automation/README.md

 ### Modules

-#### KeyVal
+#### Switch

-The keyval module controls the state of various devices, allowing you to turn on or off devices.
+The switch module controls the state of various devices, allowing you to turn on or off devices.
 It also supports some other features like toggling and listening for changes over websockets, which is mainly used to interface with the microcontrollers.

 The invidvidual togglable power sockets consist of a few cheap electrical parts and an ESP8266 board that together allow for remote control of power sockets.